-Future changes in planning and transportation strategies as proposed or implemented by CEC would also result in a re-assessment of the tram proposals.
-Such changes might influence phasing of the network, detailed design or planned service pattern and frequency which would be assessed by tie and its advisors.
+Future changes in planning and transportation strategies as proposed or implemented by CEC will also result in a re-assessment of the tram proposals.
+Such changes might influence phasing of the network, detailed design or planned service pattern and frequency, which will be assessed by tie and its advisors.